ninadepina/Bear-yGoodCaptions/README.md

 >How might we enhance closed captions(cc) to provide Marie with a more meaningful viewing experience?

 ## Problem definition
-Marie is Deaf (with a capital 'D', which means she doesn't see her deafness as a disability).
+Marie is a 34-year-old Deaf (with a capital 'D', which means she doesn't see her deafness as a disability) UX designer.
 She was born deaf, and her native language is Dutch Sign Language.
+She works at UpInk, a design agency in Amsterdam that focuses on projects with social impact.
+Marie enjoys cooking, spending time with friends, kitesurfing, and teaching kitesurfing to other Deaf individuals.

-You'll understand that Marie experiences difficulty with tasks that heavily rely on sound.
+Due to her deafness, Marie relies on sign language and lip-reading for communication.
+You'll understand that Marie therefore experiences difficulty with tasks that heavily rely on sound.

 Marie experiences a significant loss of nuance while watching a movie or a documentary.
 Although many films offer closed captions, they are often too neutral.
 How might we enhance closed captions(cc) to provide Marie with a more meaningful viewing experience?